trovdimi/wikilinks/README.md

 After creating the databese this should be the first script to execute.
 The interactive `builder.py` script should be rather self-explanatory.
 It allows one to:

-1. Create the basic database structure (create tables: articles and redirects)
+1. Create the basic database structure (create tables: articles and redirects).
-2. Create the reference entries for articles by parsing the Wikipedia dump files and resolving redirects
+2. Create the reference entries for articles by parsing the Wikipedia dump files and resolving redirects.

 ### crawler.py ###
 The `crawler.py`  uses the `id` and `rev_id` of an article in the 'articles' table to crawl the corresponding HTML file.